curvenote/docs/authoring/submitting-your-work.md

 Venues may use _Collections_ to organize their content and invite submissions from authors at particular times.
 Venues also use _Submission Kinds_ to identify a particular type of submission for example Conference Abstract, Research Paper, Research Letter, etc...

-If a venue you are submitting to has multiple Submission Kinds available or mulitple Collections open, you will be prompted to select a Collection and/or Submission Kind.
+If a venue you are submitting to has multiple Submission Kinds available or multiple Collections open, you will be prompted to select a Collection and/or Submission Kind.

 ```{figure} images/curvenote-submit-collections.png
 :label: fig:curvenote-submit-collections